The 12 best Scandinavian islands to visit

 Lofoten Islands, Norway

-The island chain of Lofoten lies way up in the very north of Norway above the Arctic Circle.
+Few islands in Scandinavia are as spectacular as the Lofoten Islands.
+Located above the Arctic Circle, this dramatic archipelago is known for its sharp mountain peaks, fishing villages and white-sand beaches.
 So a visit here will allow you to experience the midnight sun in summer and the polar night in the winter.

 For an authentic Norwegian experience, book a night (or several!) at the Eliassen Rorbuer, a collection of renovated fisherman’s cottages surrounded by dramatic fjords.